Monterey Bay Aquarium is one of the finest aquaria in the USA.

-This option is best suited for families with kids and travellers who are NOT on a budget.
+This option is best suited for families with kids and travelers who are NOT on a budget.

 We recommend this day tour from San Francisco.

-This tour to the Aquarium and back is full of other interesting stops.
+This tour to the Aquarium and back is full of other exciting stops.
 Check out the itinerary below –

 Monterey Bay Aquarium parking

-If you are traveling by car, you can opt between Metered Parking or Parking Garages near Monterey Bay Aquarium.
+You can opt between Metered Parking or Parking Garages near Monterey Bay Aquarium if you are traveling by car.